apache/spark/docs/sql-ref-syntax-qry-star.md

 ### Description

 A shorthand to name all the referencable columns in the FROM clause or a specific table reference's columns or fields in the FROM clause.
-The star clause clause is most frequently used in the SELECT list.
+The star clause is most frequently used in the SELECT list.
 Spark also supports its use in function invocation and certain n-ary operations within the SELECT list and WHERE clause.

 ### Syntax